Setting a budget for your translation project can be confusing if you don’t know how translators and agencies set their prices.

 There are many factors to consider to know the price of the translation service.

-The content type and who you hire are important considerations to determine the cost.
-It is better to have your document in an editable format to have an accurate cost of the translation and don’t have any conflict with the translator.
+The content type and who you hire are important considerations in determining the cost.
+It is better to have your document in an editable format to have an accurate cost of the translation and not have any conflict with the translator.

 Find a professional translator with a track record to do the translation for you.
 Choose someone with a proven track record and who can give you high-quality, with excellent performance.